+Home Museum Wanted Advertising Articles EMail

 Casio AL-1000S

-The Casio AL-1000S was a follow-on to the original AL-1000, which was Casio's first desktop programmable electronic calculator.
-The AL-1000S adds the ability for the calculator to be connected to a modified external electric typewriter to allow number and operations to be entered from the typewriter.
-It is unclear if the calculator could output results to the typewriter.
+The Casio AL-1000S was a follow-on to the original AL-1000, Casio's first programmable electronic calculator.
+The AL-1000S adds the ability for the calculator to be connected to a modified electric typewriter to allow numbers and operations to be entered from the typewriter, as well as for the calculator to print the content of the display register on the typewriter.
 The modification to the AL-1000 adds a connector on the rear panel of the calculator.
-A cable connected the calculator to a small interface box that in turn connects via another cable to the modified typewriter.
-For more information about the AL-1000, see the Old Calculator Web Museum exhibit on the Commodore AL-1000, which was a Casio AL-1000 rebadged for sale by Commodore under an OEM agreement between Commodore and Casio.
+A cable connects the calculator to an interface unit that in turn connects via another cable to the modified typewriter.
+For more information about the AL-1000, see the Old Calculator Museum's exhibit on the Commodore AL-1000, which was a Casio AL-1000 rebadged for sale by Commodore under an OEM agreement between Commodore and Casio.

 Casio AL-1000S Specifications